LeBaoQuan/blogcuabo-pleaseworkthistime/content/posts/2023-24-05---Example-blog-format-and-syntax/index.md

 ---
 <!-- markdownlint-disable-->
 NOTE: This "post" is based on [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and is meant to test styling of Markdown generated documents.

-This is intended as a quick reference and showcase.
-For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).

-This cheatsheet is specifically _Markdown Here's_ version of Github-flavored Markdown.
-This differs slightly in styling and syntax from what Github uses, so what you see below might vary a little from what you get in a _Markdown Here_ email, but it should be pretty close.

 You can play around with Markdown on our [live demo page](http://www.markdown-here.com/livedemo.html).